HyeonhoonLee/hyeonhoonlee.github.io/_pages/about.md

 My work has been recognized through several prestigious honors, including Top 30 Healthcare R&D Excellence Achievements (2024) and selection as an [Emerging Young Investigator](http://www.bosa.co.kr/news/articleView.html?idxno=2236647) (2024) by the Ministry of Health and Welfare of the Republic of Korea.
 In 2025, I joined the editorial team of [*npj Digital Medicine*](https://www.nature.com/npjdigitalmed/), the leading medical AI journal, as an associate editor.

-My research interests include biosignal processing, clinical natural language processing ([large language models](https://www.hankyung.com/article/2025032611361)), reinforcement learning, and multi-agent systems.
-I apply these methods to multimodal clinical data such as biosignals, clinical texts, medical imaging, and electronic health records, with the goal of developing AI models for real-time patient monitoring, prognosis prediction, and personalized treatment planning.
+My research focuses on biosignal processing, clinical natural language processing ([large language models](https://www.hankyung.com/article/2025032611361)), reinforcement learning, and multi-agent systems.
+Leveraging these methods on multimodal clinical data such as biosignals, clinical texts, medical imaging, and electronic health records, my work aims to develop AI models for real-time patient monitoring, prognosis prediction, and personalized treatment planning.
 I've published more than 40 peer-reviewed articles in leading medical AI journals (_npj Digital Medicine_, _JMIR_) and international AI conferences (_NeurIPS_, _EMNLP_).

 🚀 **I am seeking highly motivated MS/PhD students and Post-docs!** Please email me your **CV** to join our mission of advancing clinical AI✨.